CosmoStat/wf-psf/docs/source/basic_execution.md

 > wavediff -c /path/to/config/file -r /path/to/wf-psf -o /path/to/output/dir
 ```

+## WaveDiff Output Directory Structure

-WaveDiff begins with the input/output (i.e. retrieving and parsing the configuration file and creating a set of nested output of directories within the main output directory).
-The name of the top-level subdirectory is a composition of the string `wf-outputs-` and a timestamp of the current run, i.e. `wf-outputs-202310221632`.
-Each run of WaveDiff will produce its own unique subdirectory.
-Then within this subdirectory, further subdirectories are generated to store the corresponding output.
+WaveDiff begins with processing the input configuration files and setting up the output file structure.
+The application proceeds then with creating a set of nested sub-directories in the location specified by  `--outputdir` to store various outputs (e.g. logfiles, model checkpoints, complete model graph, etc. described below).
+The name of the parent subdirectory is a composition of the string `wf-outputs-` and a timestamp of the current run accurate to the microsecond, i.e. `wf-outputs-20231119151932213823`.
+Within this subdirectory, further subdirectories are generated to store the corresponding output.

 Below is an example of the set of directories generated during each execution of the WaveDiff pipeline.

 (wf-outputs)=
 ```
-wf-outputs-202310211641
+wf-outputs-20231119151932213823
 ├── checkpoint
 ├── config
 ├── log-files